PzAz04Maus/Abiogenesis/_AB13 Rulebook/Extensions/1 Tactical Combat/Long Range Fighting/_Deep Encounters.md

 Characters may identify microfeatures to support their actions with a tactics check while supplies last and the enemy permits (ie: as they get progressively more pinned).

 # microterrain
 ## cover
-A character who decides that they will look for dead space cover rolls a tactics check.
+A character who decides that they will look for [dead space](https://en.wikipedia.org/wiki/Enfilade_and_defilade) rolls a tactics check.

 On success, they may place one piece of terrain with a combat value equal to their margin of success adjacent to where they started or ended within reason.

 This piece of cover stays for the duration of the fight
 ## paths

 ## level 1 features - broad landscape